CVE-2026-6305

 Google · Chrome

-A heap buffer overflow vulnerability in the PDFium library of Google Chrome may allow for remote code execution.
+A heap buffer overflow vulnerability exists in the PDFium component of Google Chrome, which could allow a remote attacker to execute arbitrary code via a specially crafted PDF document.

 Executive summary